Vadosec/CV/README.md

 # CV
-My first project, trying to build my CV via Git
+****My first project, trying to build my CV via Git:
 <br>
-initially using HTML+CSS only
+1. initially using HTML+CSS only
+2. will try to implement React